 Eligible Surviving Child(ren) means a Plan member’s surviving child(ren) who is unmarried and not in a registered domestic partnership and

 - who is under age 18, or between 18 and 22, and a full-time student; or

 - a child(ren) of any age incapable of self-support because of a physical or mental disability incurred prior to reaching age 18.

-Eligible Domestic Partner means a surviving registered domestic partner of a teacher who dies prior to retirement, who was in a registered domestic partnership with the teacher for at least two years immediately preceding the teacher’s death, or who is the parent of a child of the domestic partnership.
+Eligible Surviving Domestic Partner means a surviving domestic partner of a teacher who dies prior to retirement, who was in a registered domestic partnership with the teacher for at least two years immediately preceding the teacher’s death, or who is the parent of a child of the domestic partnership.
 To receive a benefit after the teacher retires, the teacher must have chosen a benefit option which pays an annuity to a surviving domestic partner.
 [See D.C.
 Code § 38-2021.09(c)(7)] Note: A survivor benefit for an eligible surviving domestic partner applies only to the portion of the benefit based on service accrued after June 30, 1997, and will be paid until death, or the registration of a new domestic partnership or marriage prior to age 55.

 Fiscal Year means a period starting with October 1 of one year and ending September 30 of the following year.

 - who is a party to a QDRO that was issued prior to the Plan member’s death.
 [See D.C.
 Code § 1-529.03]

 Involuntary Retirement Benefits may be payable if you are involuntarily separated from service (unless the reason is for cause on charges of misconduct or delinquency), and you have: